yaya2devops/aws-cloud-project-bootcamp/journal/week0.md

 # Week 0 — Billing and Architecture

-This was a very introduction week.
-Not heavy instructions more to get folks a good welcome and get them on board.
+### Week 0 Summary 👋

-- We discussed security and its importance
+Hey!
+I am very excited to be a part of this amazing bootcamp!

-- Also the importance of good architecture going to the benefits of the microservice architecture.
+I'd like to begin by expressing my commitment to fully engaging in all tasks assigned to me and closely following instructions.
+It's not just about finishing the program for me; it's also about enjoying the learning journey along the way.
+With that said, let me go over my observations from the first week.

-- I also got the chance to have some hands on Lucidchart, i'm well practical with drawio & visio at work so this felt very similar
+During Week 0, the emphasis was on introducing participants, including myself, to the program.
+The week began with a discussion about the importance of security, followed by an examination of the benefits of microservice architecture and much more.

-- We then discussed some AWS stuff and the importance of working under an IAM rather than root.
+Hands-on experience with Lucidchart was also provided, which felt familiar to me because I used Drawio and Visio at work for security architectures.
+Moreover, The importance of working under an IAM (Identity and Access Management) rather than root in AWS was highlighted and applied below!

-- We did great operations related to budget, alerts and to have sense of your expenses on AWS Cost explorer.
+We were also taught how to manage AWS expenses using budgets and alert operations using the AWS Console as well as the AWS CLI, from shell but also outside.

-Here is a reminder for you.
+We were also encouraged to think about and reflect on these critical pillars:
 | Pillar | Focus |
 | --- | --- |
 | Operational Excellence | Utilizing a fully automated operations pipeline for IT operations |